Silky smooth, gooey and just all round delicious, this vegan salted caramel sauce is so good you’re going to want to drizzle it over everything.

-Salted caramel blends the delicious flavours of salty and sweet, and is creamy and devine drizzled on top of just about anything.
+Salted caramel blends the delicious flavours of salty and sweet, is soft and creamy, and simply devine drizzled on top of just about anything.
 This particular recipe uses just 4 ingredients and is also dairy-free and vegan meaning everyone can enjoy this liquid gold.

 Making caramel from scratch can be intimidating as if you don’t watch that sugar like a hawk, you can end up with a bitter and burnt sticky mess.
-But by following a few simple steps and making sure you are prepared, you will be the master of homemade caramel in no time.
+But by following a few simple steps and making sure you are prepared and know what to expect, you will be the master of homemade caramel in no time.

 To get started, choose a small saucepan, preferably one with taller sides as you want to ensure there is enough room for the mixture to bubble up when the dairy-free butter and coconut milk are added without spilling out the sides.

 Place your saucepan on the stove on a medium to low heat with the sugar.
-How hot exactly will be highly dependant on your stove top, so just keep an eye on your sugar and adjust the temperature as necessary.
+How hot exactly will be highly dependent on your stove top (for my induction cooktop it was a medium heat, but for my gas stove it’s very low), so just keep an eye on your sugar and adjust the temperature as necessary.

 There is a little debate around whether to stir or not stir the sugar as it melts.
 I like to stir with a wooden spoon, but not constantly, just enough so that you are moving the sugar around so it heats evenly and preventing crystallisation on the edges of the pan.

-It is pretty important that your dairy-free butter and coconut milk are at room temperature as adding cold ingredients to the hot sugar will cause it to not mix through correctly.
+It is pretty important that your dairy-free butter and coconut milk are at room temperature before you start making your caramel as adding cold ingredients to the hot sugar will cause it to not mix through correctly.

 As soon as all of the sugar is melted, add the dairy-free butter and mix through.
 This is where the mixture will bubble up, as even though you had it at room temperature, there is still a difference in temperature of the ingredients.
 You may want to grab a whisk to help mix the butter into the sugar.

 Add in the coconut milk and whisk through until everything is smooth.
-Leave on the stove, don’t worry about mixing here, and let boil for 5-10 minutes.
+Leave it on the stove and let it boil for 5-10 minutes, you don’t have to stir during this bit.
 During this time you will notice the caramel darken in colour and start to thicken.
 You will know that it is done when it is an amber colour and coats the back of a spoon.

-Once you’re happy with the caramel, add and mix through the salt.
+Once you’re happy with the caramel, take it off the heat and mix through the salt.
 This part is always a bit subjective.
 If you prefer regular sweet caramel to the salted variety add in about ¼ of a teaspoon to start, while for salted, I start with ½ a teaspoon and then adjust from there until I get the flavour I like.
-You can always add more salt but you cannot take away if you add too much!
+You can always add more salt but you cannot take it away if you add too much!

 Vegan Salted Caramel Sauce